 Building a feedback loop

 Chatbot conversation logs are a continuous quality signal for your knowledge base.
 Every session where a customer tried self-service and then opened a support ticket represents either a missing article, a stale article, or a poorly structured article.
 Review your chatbot's "I don't know" responses weekly: these are documentation gaps.
 Review your post-chatbot ticket rate monthly: this is your overall chatbot accuracy metric.
-Both feed directly back into knowledge base structure decisions.
+Both feed directly back into knowledge base structure decisions to elevate customer experience over time.

 The teams with the most accurate chatbot deployments share a common pattern: they treat the knowledge base as a live system, not a publishing archive.
 Structure is maintained through review cycles, maintenance is triggered by code changes, and performance is measured through retrieval testing rather than inferred from CSAT scores.
 The model does not change.
 The knowledge base does, continuously.
 That ongoing work is what keeps chatbot accuracy high over time.